tvjsx/trading-vue-js/docs/guide/EXTENSIONS.md

 ```

-Removing the widget can be done in a similar way:
+Removing a widget can be done in a similar way:

 ```js